At a glance

 - They are an outcross between a bobcat/wildcat and a domestic cat.

 - Ship cats came to America from European countries and mated with native feral cats.

 - They are descendants of six Angora cats Marie Antoinette sent on a ship to the safety of Maine, before her beheading.

 - They are a cross between a house cat and a raccoon (which is impossible, by the way).

-Maine Coons were first exhibited at the local Skowhegan Fair held by New England farmers in the early 1860s.
-Twelve Maine Coons were shown at the Boston Cat Show in 1878.
-The first national cat show was in 1895 at Madison Square Garden where a female Maine Coon by the name of Cosey won Best in Show.
+Maine coon by the name of Cosey won Best in Show.
 During the first half of the 1900s, the breed dropped out of favour, with the arrival of Persian cats from England taking the spotlight.
-The Cat Fanciers Association declared the Maine Coon extinct in 1959 claiming that the breed had failed to adapt to warmer climates.
+The Cat Fanciers Association declared the Maine coon extinct in 1959 claiming that the breed had failed to adapt to warmer climates.

 Did you know?

 - The world’s longest cat was a Maine coon by the name of Stewie, measuring in at a whopping 48.5 inches.
 Stewie also holds the world record for the longest cat tail at 16.34 inches.

 - The Maine coon is the official cat of the state of Maine.

 - Three Maine coons played Mrs Norris, Argus Filch’s cat in the Harry Potter films.